LidiaKovac/learning-management-system-FE/README.md

 ## Day 0 - Planning

-- Upadted Notion page with releases
+- Updated Notion page with releases
 - Set deadline for first release on monday 15th (?)
 - Created hosted heroku SQL (Postgres) database
 - Created [backend repo](https://github.com/LidiaKovac/learning-management-system-BE)

+## Day 1 - First day of coding, has a fist fight with Sequelize and Typescript

+- Spent from 9 AM to 2 PM trying to create associations between tables without upsetting TS
+- Wrote notes about Sequelize and TS on BE README.MD for posterity